wakabaloola/cocktail/README.md

 cocktails.json: this file contains the actual cocktail recipes
 python.py: this file contains the script (see below).

-Feel free to add additional recipes, improve the existing ones, or modify the code as you see fit.
+Feel free to add additional recipes, improve the existing ones, or modify the code as you see fit (subject to the GNU General Public Licence v3 conditions).

 -------------------------------------------